Fleet Security Cost & Pricing

 2. Auto-renewing alarm monitoring contracts

-3. Standalone consulting reports without implementation
+3. Standalone consulting reports nobody implements

-• Right-sizing 24/7 coverage at posts where remote monitoring is sufficient (typically 30–60% reduction at affected posts)
+• Right-sizing 24/7 coverage where remote monitoring works (30–60% at affected posts)

 Next step